• Home Home

 What items does ThredUp accept?

-ThredUp accepts all brands (even items without a brand tag) as long as the item has a size tag.
+ThredUp accepts all brands (and items without a brand tag) as long as the item has a size tag.
 It sells women's and kids' clothing, including dresses, tops, pants, and outerwear.

 If you need to clean out your jewelry box or your hat collection is getting out of control, ThredUp will also accept a variety of accessories.
-For the complete list of categories ThredUp accepts, visit its Help Center.
+For the complete list of categories ThredUp accepts, visit the Help Center on the company's site.

 How will cleaning out your closet make a difference?